MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/overview-of-the-boot-ini-file.md

     For a list of boot parameters that are relevant to driver testing and debugging, see [Boot.ini Boot Parameter Reference](https://msdn.microsoft.com/library/windows/hardware/ff542248).

 You can have multiple boot entries for the same operating system, each with a different set of boot parameters.
-Windows creates a standard boot entry when you install the operating system, and you can create additional, customized entries for an operating system by editing the Boot.ini file.
+Windows creates a standard boot entry when you install the operating system, and you can create additional, customized entries for an operating system by editing Boot.ini.

 Comment

-This document describes aspects of the Boot.ini file that are of special interest to driver developers and testers.
-For a more general description of the Boot.ini file, including a list of commonly used Boot.ini file parameters, see "Reviewing and Correcting Boot.ini Settings on x86-based Systems" in the [Microsoft Windows XP Professional Resource Kit Documentation](http://go.microsoft.com/fwlink/p/?linkid=10004).
+This document describes aspects of Boot.ini that are of special interest to driver developers and testers.
+For a more general description of Boot.ini, including a list of commonly used Boot.ini parameters, see "Reviewing and Correcting Boot.ini Settings on x86-based Systems" in the [Microsoft Windows XP Professional Resource Kit Documentation](http://go.microsoft.com/fwlink/p/?linkid=10004).